Coinbase to Pay $ 6.5 Million to Settle CFTC Trading Investigation | ExBulletin

 Coinbase to Pay $ 6.5 Million to Settle CFTC Trading Investigation

+Cryptocurrency exchange operator Coinbase Inc. agreed to pay $ 6.5 million on Friday to settle regulatory claims it reported misleading information about its trading volumes.

 Coinbase, which filed its intention to go public last year, has resolved the Commodity Futures Trading Commissions investigation without admitting or denying the regulators’ claims.
-The result clears a cloud hanging over Coinbase as it prepares to become a public company with a direct listing on the Nasdaq stock market.
+The result clears a cloud hanging over Coinbase as it prepares to go public with a direct listing on the Nasdaq stock market.

 Coinbase issued a statement saying the investigation did not allege any harm to customers.
-We have proactively engaged with the CFTC throughout its investigation and believe our conversations have been constructive and contributed to a satisfactory outcome for both parties, the company said.
+We have proactively engaged with the CFTC throughout their investigation and believe our conversations have been constructive and contributed to a satisfactory outcome for both parties, ”the company said.

 The enforcement action shows how Wall Street regulators such as the CFTC, which oversees derivatives markets, have shifted to leading law enforcement in the new world of cryptocurrencies and digital assets.